What is a PHISHING SCAM

 « Is sent by a complete stranger that uses a Gmail or other public email address, rather than a legitimate corporate email address

-« Is poorly written and has spelling or grammar errors
+« Is poorly written and has spelling or grammar errors (Update: Scammers have now learnt to improve their spelling and grammar)

 Note: Be very cautious of 'fake' online advertisements on social media platforms that are potentially phishing scams.